 In Jade Empire, towards the end of the game, you learn the secret of how the Emperor created Death's Hand and that you can use the same technique to bind him to you instead.
 After learning this, you're lectured on how this is the worse thing you can do to a person.
 You can still choose to do it and given how powerful a warrior Death's Hand is, it's pretty tempting.
 It really stops having the "justifiable" credentials when you then have to bind your fellow party members if you want to keep him over their objections.
 From the character's point of view, it's easy to see how this might look like the only way to win, but really...

-In Halo 3, Sgt Johnson says Keyes must shoot him and herself to prevent themselves from being used to activate the Halos.
+In Halo 3, Sgt.
+Johnson says Miranda Keyes must shoot him and herself to prevent themselves from being used to activate the Halos.
 However, it turns into a Kick the Dog when Truth intervenes and kills Keyes himself.
-Why Don't You Just Shoot Him?
-Truth that is.
-He didn't appear to have a shield ala Regret.

-A more tragic example happened to her father in the first game.
-He was turned into a Flood Proto-Gravemind, and the Chief had to kill him to prevent the Flood from taking over.
+A more tragic example happened to Miranda's father in the first game.
+He was turned into a Flood Proto-Gravemind, and the Chief had to kill him to get his neural lace and prevent the Flood from obtaining vital information.

 Said choice is then taken Up to Eleven when Sam is made to choose between killing Lambert or killing Jamie; choosing the former option secures Sam's cover long enough to kill the villain and save the day with ease, whilst choosing the latter serves to risk the entire mission as of then, as well as thousands of lives just to maintain his moral code.